daltonserey/tst/README.md

 ## Commands
 **The command `tst --help` lists all the TST commands and `tst <command> --help` shows more details about an individual command**

-Below, is a list with all tst commands and their descriptions.
+Below, is a list with all TST commands and their descriptions.

 ### TST commands
 Command | Description